MichaelCClary/Recreationally-Deployed/README.md

    ```sh
    node server.js
    ```
-7. In a seperate terminal cd into frontend folder and install packages
+7. In a separate terminal cd into frontend folder and install packages
    ```sh
    npm install
    ```